sourcey/libsourcey/docs/api/http.md

 int _fragmentOpcode {0}
 ```

+Defined in src/http/include/icy/http/websocket.h:247

-Opcode of the first frame in the fragment sequence.
+[Opcode](#opcode) of the first frame in the fragment sequence.

 ---